kisswiki/kisswiki/src/code_editors/neovim/LazyVim.md

 - [Zero to IDE with LazyVim - YouTube](https://www.youtube.com/watch?v=N93cTbtLCIM)
 - https://www.barbarianmeetscoding.com/notes/neovim-lazyvim/

+## Config

+By default in ~/.config/nvim

+You can see what is included in LazVim locally at ~/.local/share/nvim/lazy/LazyVim

+For example ~/.local/share/nvim/lazy/LazyVim/lua/lazyvim/plugins/extras/editor/harpoon2.lua

+Or ~/.local/share/nvim/lazy/flash.nvim/

 ## Disable plugin

 in ~/.config/nvim/lua/plugins/disable.lua or other in lua/plugins/ folder: